Softball at the 2022 World Games

 The softball competition at the 2022 World Games took place from July 9–13, 2022, in Birmingham in United States, at the University of Alabama Birmingham.
 Originally scheduled to take place in July 2021, the Games were rescheduled for July 2022 as a result of the 2020 Summer Olympics postponement due to the COVID-19 pandemic.
-Softball will return to official programme of the World Games after nine years of absence.
+Softball returned to the official programme of the World Games after nine years of absence.

+This tournament also served as the world championship for softball.

 Format

 A total of eight teams are divided into two groups of four teams each.
 In each group, teams played against each other once in a single round-robin format, for a total of three matches per team.
 The top two of each of the two groups advanced to the knockout stage.

 Qualification

 Eight teams qualified, including United States, which, as host nation, qualifies automatically.
 Qualification places were primarily based on national softball ranking.
 The last berth was awarded at the European Softball Championship, which was scheduled to take place in 2020 but have been moved due to the COVID-19 pandemic.